 • accessible and affordable, educational and recreational programs for children with Autism Spectrum Disorder (ASD) in and around under-served inner-city communities in New Jersey.

 • support services, advocacy, and other resources for children and families affected by Autism.

 • low to moderate-income families the opportunity to receive

 Autism Spectrum Disorders (ASDs) are developmental disabilities that cause substantial impairments in social interaction and communication and the presence of unusual behaviors and interests.
 Autism is an urgent and growing public health crisis that affects most individuals across their lifespan and demands a commensurate level of action from both the public and private sectors.

 Autism Statistics in NJ

-According to the Centers for Disease Control and Prevention (CDC), New Jersey has the HIGHEST rate of Autism in the nation!
+According to the Centers for Disease Control and Prevention (CDC), New Jersey now has the third highest rate of Autism in the nation.